Pasc99/text2BAinWinConsole/README.md

 - Capture every frame of the video.      via [Potplayer](https://potplayer.daum.net/)

-- Convert the images into ASCII text files.      via [Ascgen2](https://ascgendotnet.jmsoftware.co.uk/)
+- Convert images into ASCII text files.      via [Ascgen2](https://ascgendotnet.jmsoftware.co.uk/)

-- Read the text files and output the contents to Windows Console 30 frames a second.
+- Read text files and output the contents to Windows Console 30 frames a second.

 Here is a sample.